Today I want to explore the topic of crisis. More specifically the inevitability of crisis, and what we can learn from that inevitability.

 We’re good at ignoring important stuff.
 It’s just a funny coincidence (or is it?) that the most important stuff in life is also the scariest.

 I know you may not want to think about pain if you can help it, but I’m telling you, you need to make time to contemplate this fact.
 The reason I say that is because ignoring it will not make it go away.
 The more we come to terms with this reality of existence, the smoother we can deal with the crises when they inevitably arrive.

 It may not be obvious what this work of contemplating your own inevitable pain will actually give you, but I can tell you this, from my own experience: When I finally put the pieces together and understood this simple law of human existence, my general anxiety about life disappeared.

 I don’t mean to say that I attained buddha-hood or something, although it can be viewed as a degree of enlightenment.
-I still go AHH! when something goes BANG!.
+When something goes BANG!, I still go AAH!.
 I still get nervous when talking in front of groups of people.
 I still manage to worry about deadlines or tests at school.